 - Hire staff to support the operations of EDTF including Executive/Development Director(s), Finance & IT and Programs support staff.

 - Approve an appropriate executive compensation for the EDTF Staff as needed, including developing an annual budget

 - Approve the EDTF Operational Manual including project submission procedures, formats, report submissions, etc.

 - Review and approve project funding requests from Implementing Organizations

 - Establish appropriate Board Committees that will assist the Board to function smoothly and ensure proper accountability

 - Commission periodic reviews of the EDTF

-- Secure the cooperation of Regional and appropriate Federal government organs for the efficient and smooth implementation of EDTF ‘s overall objectives and activities
+- Secure the cooperation of appropriate government entities for the efficient and smooth implementation of EDTF ‘s overall objectives and activities

 - Adopt its own rules of procedure and